fsmk/MCA-VTU-Lab-Manual/Sem3/Java_Prog_Lab/Eclipse-Installation-Guide.md

 6. Press `Y` to continue the download and the installation of Eclipse.

 *Note*

 1. Process to install eclipse on `Debian`, `Kunbuntu` and `Xubuntu` is the same as that on Ubuntu.
-2. Process of installing eclipse on `Redhat` is similar to that on Ubuntu except for the following commands--
+2. Process of installing eclipse on `Redhat` is similar to that on Ubuntu except for the following commands
-a) Enter `sudo yum update` in the terminal to fetch the software list.
+  1. Enter `sudo yum update` in the terminal to fetch the software list.
-b) Install the eclipse software using the command `sudo yum install eclipse`
+  2. Install the eclipse software using the command `sudo yum install eclipse`
 3. Installation of eclipse on `Fedora`, `Centos` and `SUSE Linux` is the same as that on `Redhat`.

-Steps to run a Java program on eclipse
+### Steps to run a Java program on eclipse

 1. Hit `Alt + F2` to open the dialogue box and enter eclipse to open the application.
 2. Workspace launcher is prompted if the application has been installed.
 Hit `OK` to continue.
 3. `Welcome to Eclipse` page is displayed.